 Professionalism - Absolutely no jewelry may be worn during Intramural Competition.
 Players may not tape the jewelry to their body.
 Equipment that could cut or cause an abrasion to another player is prohibited, without respect to whether or not the equipment is hard.
 Excessively long fingernails are not permitted.
 Failure to remove jewelry or equipment could result in ejection from the contest.

 - There shall be no protests allowed on judgment calls.

 - All protests must be on rule interpretations and must deal directly with the score.

 - All protests must be made by the team captain at the time of the protest, to the intramural supervisor at the contest.

-- All protests must be submitted in writing to the Department of Campus Recreation by the team manager within 24 hours of that contest.
+- All protests must be submitted via email to email@example.com by the team manager within 24 hours of that contest.
 During playoffs, formal protests must be submitted no later than 9:30 a.m. of the 1st working day following the contest.

 Any participant ejected from a game for any reason at a minimum is suspended for their team's next game.
 If the ejection occurs during their team's last game, the participant will be suspended for the first game of the next intramural sport they play.
 Suspended participants may not attend their team's next game.
 In all cases, suspended participants meet with either the Assistant Director or Manager of Intramural and Club Sports.
 In some cases, the participant's membership to the recreation center will be suspended.

 - A person who is participating with an Athletic team (including Red Shirts) at Stony Brook University, a four-year college or university, or two-year junior college, will not be eligible to compete in that sport or its related counterpart until 1 academic school year has cycled (1 year grace period).